prodigeni/archphone/README.md

 # ArchPhone
-A project what aims to get GNOME Shell, Arch Linux and Wayland working on Android tablets/phones
+A project what aims to get GNOME Shell, Arch Linux and Wayland working on Android tablets/phones natively (no chroot)

 # Why?
 There is Ubuntu Touch already!
 Actually, Ubuntu Touch gave me an idea for this.